Imamachi-n/aws-laerning/VPC.md

 **Target**: where the traffic is directed (10.0.0.0/16 etc...)
 **Distination**: specify the IP range that can be directed to targets (Local, igw-xxxxxxx etc...)

+## Internet Gateway

+An internet gateway (IG) is a component of VPC that allows your VPC to communicate with the internet.